 A Temporary Fix For Some iPhones

-Some people have reported that turning off Wi-Fi calling and Voice LTE fixed the problem on their iPhone.
-This definitely isn’t a perfect solution, and you’ll want to go back and turn Wi-Fi Calling and Voice LTE back on after updating your iPhone to a more recent version of iOS.
+Some people have reported that turning off Wi-Fi calling solved the problem on their iPhone.
+This definitely isn’t a perfect solution, and you’ll want to go back and turn Wi-Fi Calling back on after updating your iPhone to a more recent version of iOS.

-It’s also important to point out that not every wireless carrier supports Wi-Fi calling or Voice LTE.
+It’s also important to point out that not every wireless carrier supports Wi-Fi calling.
 If you don’t see these options on your iPhone, move onto the next step.

 Open Settings and tap Cellular -> Wi-Fi Calling.
 Turn off the switch next to Wi-Fi Calling on This iPhone to turn off Wi-Fi Calling.